jwiegley/johnwiegley/posts/2005-04-03-my-dear-friends.md

 ---
 title: My dear friends
-date: Sun, 03 Apr 2005 12:00:00 +0000
 category: Poems
+location: 7373 N. 71st Place, Paradise Valley, Arizona
 ---

-Location: 7373 N. 71st Place, Paradise Valley, Arizona

-    How can I say if I love God more,
-    or you, my dear friends?
+    How can I say if I love God more, or you, my dear friends?

     When I want to hear Him laugh,
     I tell you the joke.

     When I want to ease His pain,
     I offer you the balm.

     Whenever you smile, I see Him;
     whenever you sigh, I hear Him:

     For if He is the Light
     and you are His candles,

-    I need add but a spark of love --
-    and suddenly He appears.
+    I need add but a spark of love -- and suddenly He appears.